What is the definition of disability used by the Social Security Administration?Read more

 Usually, Disability Determination Services (the State agency responsible for developing medical evidence and making the initial determination on whether or not a claimant is disabled or blind under the law) tries to obtain evidence from your own medical sources first.
 If that evidence is unavailable or insufficient to make a determination, DDS will arrange for a consultative examination (CE) to obtain the additional information needed.
 Your treating source is the preferred source for the CE, but the DDS may obtain the CE from an independent source

-What forms are commonly requested by DDS?Read more
+What are forms commonly requested by DDS?Read more

 - Work History Report: a summary of all jobs you’ve held in the last 15 years.